 One has the job title of leak detection specialist, not an uncommon position at a water utility.
 The other, however, holds a unique spot on an organizational chart: canine handler.
 Vessel and Stephen Sullivan are the new hires, part of CAW chief executive officer Tad Bohannon’s determination to lower their unaccounted water usage.

 Vessel’s resume included a recommendation from the Arkansas Department of Corrections’ Paws in Prison program.
 At CAW, she underwent training, passed her tests, and found a new home along with a new best friend in Sullivan (who had been a foreman at CAW before moving into the new position).

 Vessel sniffs for chlorine to determine if a puddle on the ground is groundwater or a leak in the distribution system.
 If it’s a leak, Vessel barks to alert Sullivan.

 CAW’s unaccounted water has been approximately 11 percent.
 Bohannan has a goal to reduce that to 5 percent, well below the industry standard of 9 percent.
 As the largest water supplier in the state, serving more than 450,000 residents in seven counties, CAW is drawing attention from other utilities for their innovative approach.
 Others may follow Vessel on social media at CAWdetectivedog.

 Civil + Structural Engineer Magazine interviewed my best friend Stephen Sullivan and former trainers Dogsamust Dog Training & Boarding a few weeks ago.
 Watch for the coming video and article. 📇

-Here Stephen is talking about how we built our bond, but I was pretty attached to my trainers Tracy and Carrie, too!
+Here Stephen is talking about how we built our bond, but I was pretty attached to my trainer Tracy, too!